matthieugomez/StringDistances.jl/README.md

 The functions `findnearest` and `findall` are particularly optimized for the `Levenshtein` and `OptimalStringAlignement` distances (these distances stop early if the distance is higher than a certain threshold).

+## Notes
+- All string lookups are case sensitive.